Rakhisharma/Shotgun-maths-game/README.md

 Learn IT, Girl Project.
 http://learnitgirl.com/

-This is a quize game which aims to teach the basics of maths Functions to the 1st-4th grad school students.
+This is a quiz game which aims to teach the basics of maths Functions to the 1st-4th grad school students.

 Technology used: C programming.